-There has been no material change in our risk profile during the year.
+There has been no material change in our risk profile during the year ended 31 December 2019.

 Our most material risk exposures are:

 - Operational and reputational risks - Market and broader economic conditions, including sector performance - Insurance risks, i.e. lapse, expense, income